jessewdouglas/abitlost/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Binary distributions for Windows may include object files from the Cygwin project.
+Binary distributions for Windows may include object code from the Cygwin project.
 The Cygwin DLL and utilities are copyright (C) Cygwin authors.
 Source code and licensing terms for the Cygwin project are available at <https://cygwin.com/>.